-We employed a hybrid method for the selection of the next signal to be pre-whitened.
-Herein, the pre-whitening initially uses the concept of amplitude hinting \citep[e.g.][]{VanBeeck2021} and swaps to signal-to-noise ratio (SNR) hinting if a frequency is initially rejected, where the noise level is computed over a range of 1\,d$^{-1}$ in the Fourier spectrum.
-If that or another potential signal is rejected again, the pre-whitening is terminated.
-For the final significance assessment of each signal, \texttt{STAR SHADOW} demands the signal's SNR to be greater than the threshold defined in Eq.\,6 of \citep{Baran2021}.
+In each pre-whitening step, \texttt{STAR SHADOW} demands the Bayesian Information criterion (BIC) \citep{Schwarz1978} decreases by at least 2 to accept a signal as significant.
+In order to discourage over-extraction of frequencies from the high-quality space photometry, we increased \texttt{STAR SHADOW}'s BIC-threshold in each pre-whitening step to 10.
+Additionally, we employed a hybrid method for the selection of the next signal to be pre-whitened.
+Herein, the pre-whitening initially uses amplitude hinting \citep[e.g.][]{VanBeeck2021} and swaps to signal-to-noise ratio (SNR) hinting once a frequency is rejected, where the noise level is computed over a range of 1\,d$^{-1}$ in the Fourier spectrum.
+If another potential signal is rejected, the pre-whitening is terminated.
+For the final significance assessment of each signal, \texttt{STAR SHADOW} demands the signal's SNR to be greater than the threshold defined in Eq.\,6 of \citet{Baran2021}.
 We increased the SNR-threshold by 0.25 for light curves with long gaps as recommended by \citet{Baran2021}.